-China
+China Dean Cheng

-Asia (also referred to as the Indo-Pacific) hosts a variety of threats to the U.S. homeland and the global commons, as well as a general threat of regional war that stems from a handful of inter-state rivalries.
-Included in this range of threats is a growing and increasingly multifaceted set of threats from a rising China.
-America's forward-deployed military at bases throughout the Western Pacific, five treaty allies, security partners in Taiwan and Singapore, and growing security partnership with India are keys to the U.S. strategic footprint in Asia.
-However:
+The Asia region (also known as the Indo-Pacific region) hosts a variety of threats to the U.S. homeland and international common spaces as well as a general threat of regional war that stems from a handful of inter-state rivalries.
+Included in this range of threats is a growing and increasingly multifaceted set of threats from an increasingly powerful China.
+America's forward-deployed military bases throughout the Western Pacific, five treaty allies, security partners in Taiwan and Singapore, and growing security partnership with India are keys to the U.S. strategic footprint in Asia, and all are threatened by China.

-- Taiwan is under a long-standing, wellequipped, purposely positioned, and increasingly active military threat from China; - Japan, Vietnam, and the Philippines, by virtue of maritime territorial disputes, are under paramilitary, military, and political pressure from China; and - India is geographically positioned between two major security threats: Pakistan to its west and China to its northeast.
+- Taiwan faces a long-standing, wellequipped, purposely positioned, and increasingly active military threat from China; - Japan, Vietnam, and the Philippines, by virtue of maritime territorial disputes, are subject to paramilitary, military, and political pressure from China; - India is geographically positioned between two major security threats: Pakistan to its west and China to its northeast; and - Pakistan has an unresolved territorial dispute with China that is the cause of periodic tensions.